Cabot's Pueblo Museum: Operations

-Location

-The museum is located at 67-616 East Desert View Avenue, in Desert Hot Springs, California, a spa resort town north of Palm Springs, California.
-Line 14 of the SunLine Transit Agency serves Desert Hot Springs from Palm Springs.

-Solar panels

 A set of 24 solar panels on a nearby hillside provides electric power to the museum.

-Future plans

 The museum is developing plans to expand visitor facilities including an amphitheater, hiking trails, and a cultural campus.

-Preservation of artifacts

 In 2009 numerous artifacts from the pueblo were removed to an undisclosed location.
 In 2010 the Balboa Art Conservation Center of San Diego, California, conducted a study of the museum and reported that improvements in air filtration, lighting, and landscape irrigation were needed.

+Transportation

+Line 14 of the SunLine Transit Agency serves Desert Hot Springs from Palm Springs.